10 Foods That Never (or Almost Never) Expire

 9. Hard Liquor

-Toss out the cream liqueurs, but you can always keep a stash of the hard stuff.
+the cream liqueurs, but you can always keep a stash of the hard stuff.
 While the flavors will almost certainly change because of oxidation, and an opened bottle may be short a few ounces because of evaporation, your spirits will be OK to drink as long as there is someone there to drink them.

 Invented by Native American tribes, pemmican is still a favorite of survivalists looking for a long-lasting source of protein.
 Original recipes included dried meat from big game animals like elk or buffalo, which was ground into a powder and mixed with available berries and rendered fat.
 The finished pemmican could then be eaten raw, stewed, or fried.
 Today, recipes for pemmican are often slightly modified, given food safety and dietary concerns and available ingredients, but some still swear by the superfood’s staying power.